Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 One of the problems with using this sort of analysis is that it is impossible to cast these segments across groups that have not taken the survey.
 Additionally, someone could belong to different segments on different days.
 Perhaps a father brings his children to a game one day and then goes out with some friends on another. _Belonginess_ can be mutable.
 However, if you have richer data on the data sample you might be able to predict their segment.
 You might also be able to create richer profiles by utilizing the demographic segments created earlier in this chapter.
 Let's begin by building a simple model to see if our factors can be used to predict the reason someone came to the game.
 Then we will combine some of this data and see what we can find.

-We'll use a function from the _nnet_  package and over-fit the model.
+We'll use a function from the `nnet` [@R-nnet] package and over-fit the model.
 We aren't going to be rigorous here because we are really just looking at this out of curiosity.
-We'll use the _multinom_ function from the nnet [@R-nnet] package to try to predict the classes.
+We'll use the `multinom` function to try to predict the classes.

 ```r